TSN Hockey: Toronto Maple Leafs

 TSN began airing Toronto Maple Leafs games regionally, presented by Molson as Molson Canadian Leafs Hockey, in the 1998–99 season, when they first lost the national contract.
 The package was originally for 30 games, but reduced to 17 once TSN re-acquired the national rights in 2002.
 Ten of those games were ones that TSN acquired from the NHL to air nationally.
 The other seven, TSN acquired from the Maple Leafs as regional games.
 However, TSN eventually came to an agreement with the other five Canadian clubs to air these games nationally.
-Originally Joe Bowen and Harry Neale called the regional Leafs telecasts in the booth, with Glenn Healy serving as "Inside the Glass" reporter from 2005 to 2006–07 season, when their deal expired, and from the 2007–08 season through 2013–14, every Maple Leafs game on TSN was broadcast as a national NHL on TSN game.
+Originally Joe Bowen and Harry Neale called the regional Leafs telecasts in the booth, with Glenn Healy serving as ice-level reporter from 2005–06 to 2006–07 season, when their deal expired, and from the 2007–08 season through 2013–14, every Maple Leafs game on TSN was broadcast as a national NHL on TSN game.

 Beginning in the 2014–15 season, owing to Bell Canada's ownership stake in the Leafs' owner, Maple Leaf Sports & Entertainment and the loss of TSN's national cable rights, TSN began to air 26 regional games per season, split with Sportsnet Ontario, and aired by TSN4.